 Jean is Head of Strategy at the European Centre for Development Policy Management.
 Focusing on ACP-EU cooperation, he has been involved in policy and practical work on issues related to democratisation and governance; civil society participation; decentralisation and decentralised cooperation; EU cooperation policies and reform processes.

 Alfonso is an all round specialist in decentralisation, local government and local economic development.
 In the past, he held various management positions in the public sector in Bolivia.
 As a technical expert for development programmes in various countries he advised a.o. on strengthening local government associations, decentralisation in rural areas, urban economic development and financing of water and sanitation.

-Mr. Shawa is a senior advisor on local economic development with UNCDF.
-He brings a depth of practical experience that combines the disciplines of local governance and local development through working closely with both the public (central and local) and the private sector in a variety of contexts.
+Mr. Shawa is a Senior Governance Advisor with Deloitte.
+He previously served as senior advisor on local economic development with UNCDF.
+Aladeen brings a depth of practical experience that combines the disciplines of local governance and local development through working closely with both the public (central and local) and the private sector in a variety of contexts.
 He has worked with a range of multilateral and bilateral development partners, governments and the private sector in the Middle East, Africa and Asia.

 As director of Transition International, Irma supports social and economic development in transition processes, with a special focus on vulnerable groups and gender.
 She has a broad international experience in vocational and business training, labour market analyses, small business set-up and private sector development.

 Ghada has more than 27 years of experience in development work on issues of conflict and gender in the MENA region.
 As an advocate for human rights, social and political justice and equality, and conflict transformation, Ghada works to build bridges of mutual understanding while maintaining effective communication among stakeholders.
 She has a proven track-record of initiating and sustaining a broad network in development cooperation, civil society and public participation and local governance.